Racism controversies at the University of Ottawa

 Several incidents of alleged racism have occurred at the University of Ottawa, located in Ottawa, Ontario, Canada.
 Some students and staff members have labelled these incidents as racism.

 Black student handcuffed on campus

 In mid-June 2019, a Black male student was carded and detained for two hours, who was later identified as Jamal Boyce, the vice president of the student's association in his program.

 Reports state that Boyce was skateboarding when campus security stopped him and demanded his identification.
 When he was unable to provide any, they arrested him.

 Racist comments made during an online class

 In September 2020, students noted that racist slurs were used during a virtual class.
 At the time, the majority of classes were offered virtually due to the rising number of COVID-19 cases in Canada and in Ottawa.

 The incident occurred without a professor present.
-Dodek stated that the academia, including the University of Ottawa's law school, had a long history of systemic discriminatory practices.
+Dean Adam Dodek stated that the academia, including the University of Ottawa's law school, had a long history of systemic discriminatory practices.